Last Updated on

 What’s even more delightful are the calming properties that Earl Grey and lavender both exude.
 We all know that when the body is calm we feel more clear-headed, focused, and ready to tackle the day.
 Today, that day includes creating some delicious Lavender Earl Grey Scones!

 The night before you plan to make yourself these delightful Lavender Earl Grey Scones start by mixing Earl Grey tea and lavender in a glass bottle with your milk of choice.
-I have used almond milk, coconut milk and she’s milk with great success.
-Glass bottles are ideal since they don’t have hidden crevices, like a milk jug might have, and they are easier to clean than plastic containers.
+I have used almond milk and coconut milk with great success.

 Lavender Earl Grey Scones – Baking day